vbenjs/vue-vben-admin/docs/src/en/guide/essentials/settings.md

 - The `overridesPreferences` method only needs to override a part of the configurations in the project.
 There's no need to override configurations that are not needed; they will automatically use the default settings.
 - Any configuration item can be overridden.
 You just need to override it within the `overridesPreferences` method.
 Do not modify the default configuration file.
+- Please clear the cache after changing the configuration, otherwise it may not take effect.

 :::